tom20180101/flask-celery-redis-example/README.md

 # flask-celery-redis-example

-the example using flask celery redis and mysql
+the example using flask celery redis and mysql. other features will be added on this basis in the future

 # how to use